 What we do NOT provide 😦

-- Shampoo, conditioner, body or facial soap q-tips, toothbrush etc, or other bathroom sundries
+- Shampoo, conditioner, body/facial soap, q-tips, toothbrush etc, or other bathroom sundries

 Here is a list of a few things you will want to bring on your trip: